Table of Contents

 Xanax is intended for use by patients who suffer from anxiety or panic disorder, as it provides a satisfying sense of relaxation in minutes.
 Unfortunately, Xanax is also prone to abuse, addiction, and dependency.
 Some individuals may become addicted psychologically, believing they cannot manage any little stressor without popping a Xanax.
 Others may abuse Xanax recreationally and combine it with other drugs, such as OxyContin or alcohol.
 Still others may indeed be using Xanax legitimately, but due to increasing tolerance, may need higher and more frequent dosing to achieve the initial effects.

 Once someone has become chemically dependent on Xanax, they may realize their predicament and be tempted to just quite taking the drug.
 But Xanax withdrawal symptoms cold turkey style are incredibly vicious and potentially dangerous.
-For this reason, no one who has a Xanax addiction or dependency should attempt detoxing without medical assistance.
+For this reason, no one who has a Xanax addiction or dependency should attempt detoxing without assistance.

 Addiction to Xanax